openhwgroup/cve2/doc/01_specification/index.rst

 +--------+---------------------------------------------------------------+

 .. note::
-   The Ibex documentation is incorrect/confusing about the optional presence of mpmcounter{11,12}.
-This specification assumes the Ibex documentation is simply incorrect for these 2 counters.
+   The CVE2 documentation is incorrect/confusing about the optional presence of mpmcounter{11,12}.
+This specification assumes the CVE2 documentation is simply incorrect for these 2 counters.

 .. note::
-   It should be mentioned that the event associated with mphm{event,counter}11 has a different definition for the E20 core versus Ibex.
+   It should be mentioned that the event associated with mphm{event,counter}11 has a different definition for the E20 core versus CVE2.
 This counter no longer tracks multiply cycles, but rather, the cycles when the core is quiescent in the 'wait for interrupt' state.

 Additional details on the CSRs are available in the user manual.